MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 # [Schedule reports](#tab/Schedule)

-Reports aren't scheduled by default in DPM.
+DPM doesn't schedule reports by default.
 To start creating and saving historical reports, create a report schedule.
 Each report type has an independent schedule.
 A report only has a single schedule.
 Schedule a report as follows:

 1. In DPM Administrator Console, go to the **Reporting** view.
 On the display pane, select the report and select **Schedule**.